top of page

 • Selective ivy control/removal

-• Erect bird and bat boxes as appropriate
+• Erect bat boxes as appropriate

 • Consider potential SuDs (sustainable drainage systems) to manage road runoff to protect the water bodies from pollution